finder39/ojbox/README.md

 OJ Box needs to run on a server.
 Since this is free software, you will need to install it on a Mac or Linux box that has Node.js and MongoDB installed on it.
 Then just unpack the tarball provided in the dist/ folder (I haven’t fleshed this part out yet).

 After running it, OJ Box will expose a URL that people can go to using a browser.
-There are three four components to the interface.
+There are four components to the interface.

 ### The Player
 OJ Box plays music from only a single device.
 This device is the host player.
+Whoever clicked *YEP* on the set up screen controls the host player.
 Sound will only come from this device.
 The other clients that connect will be able to play and pause the song, but only the host player can skip to the next song.

 ### Search
 The Search tab is for adding music to the playlist.
 The music comes from SoundCloud.
 OJ Box consumes the SoundCloud API.